-Wisconsin town rejoices after missing teen found alive
+Wisconsin girl missing since parents’ October deaths found

 “Praise the Lord,” Allard said between sobs.
 “It’s the news we’ve been waiting on for three months.
 I can’t wait to get my arms around her.
 I just can’t wait.”

-Barron Mayor Ron Fladten said Thursday night he was overjoyed at learning she is alive.
+Barron Mayor Ron Fladten said Thursday night he was overjoyed at learning Jayme was alive.

 “There was a lot of discouragement because this took quite a while to play out,” Fladten said.
 “A lot of people have been praying daily, as I have.
 It’s just a great result we got tonight.
 It’s unbelievable.
 It’s like taking a big black cloud in the sky and getting rid of it and the sun comes out again.”